shaunayodice/ball_and_pipe_control/README.md

 # Guide to use the code
 Steps (Need a step for simulation, not sure of the exact order)
+Hightlight: errors with snippets of code, why the error is being caused and what we would do to fix it
 1. Binned State
 2. Sample State
 3. Get Action